 The parking area for the Chestnut Top Trail is located about 100 yards north of the Townsend "Y" on Route 73.
 The parking lot is on the east side of the road, while the trailhead is located across the street.

-The first two-thirds of a mile of the Chestnut Top Trail is mostly a steady climb.
 If you're hiking during the spring, take your time during this portion of the trail, as there will be many wildflowers to enjoy.
-During our late March hike we noticed bloodroot, yellow trillium, hepatica and violets as we walked along this stretch of trail.
+During our late-March hike we noticed bloodroot, yellow trillium, hepatica and violets as we walked along this stretch of the trail.

 In early March spring beauties are usually some of the first wildflowers to bloom along the Chestnut Top Trail.
 As the spring season progresses you may also find white trillium, Jack-in-the-pulpit, bishop's cap, purple phacelia, fire pink, plantain-leaved pussytoes, star chickweed and wild stonecrop.
 During the late spring and early summer period, look for hairy beard-tongue, rattlesnake hawkweed and squawroot.
 Many of these flowers can be found within the first couple hundred feet of the trailhead.

-Roughly two-thirds of a mile from the trailhead, just after completing this initial climb, hikers will find an opening at a sharp bend in the trail that offers some decent views of the Townsend and Tuckaleechee Cove areas towards the northwest.
-However, dense foliage will more than likely obstruct much of the view during the summer months.
+Roughly two-thirds of a mile from the trailhead, just after completing the initial climb, hikers will find an opening in the canopy at a sharp bend in the trail that offers some decent views of the Townsend and Tuckaleechee Cove areas towards the northwest.
+Unfortunately, dense foliage will completely obstruct this view during the summer months.

 After making a sharp turn towards the left, the trail flattens out for a short distance, before it begins climbing towards Schoolhouse Gap along a ridge known as Chestnut Top Lead.